HOW DO DEMOCRACY DOLLARS DIFFER FROM OTHER PUBLIC FINANCING PROGRAMS?

 City Council Primary $115,000 General $190,000

-There will be a process to retrieve your coupon, no problem.
+There will be a process to replace your certificates if misplaced.

 WHAT’S TO PREVENT FRAUD OR ABUSE?